How To Feed A Loon

 But even perfection can be made better with a little sauce.
 Right?
 Bring on the au jus with Wagyu beef drippings.
 Yes, please!

-EXPERT TIP: In a large saucepan, heat ¼ cup of red wine and 1 tbsp of Worcestershire sauce.
+EXPERT TIP: In a large saucepan, heat ¼ cup of red wine and 1 tablespoon of Worcestershire sauce.
 Stir in the collected juices and ½ cup of beef stock.
 Simmer until reduced in half, about 10 minutes.

 A person pouring beef drippings from a glass bowl into a skillet filled with simmering red wine.